 - Long-term illiquidity: DPPs aren’t liquid investments, which means you can’t touch them for their lifespan.
 This could be anywhere from 5 to 10 years.

 Bottom Line: Should You Invest in Direct Participation Programs?

 If you’re considering jumping into alternative investments, like direct participation programs, you might be able to boost your income.
 Through decent returns and little stock market exposure, you could invest in real estate, business development companies and even oil and gas programs.

 But keep in mind you’re in it for the long-term.
 You can’t liquidate DPPs for the duration of their program life.
 If you’re hoping to build up your cash quickly – within a few months or a couple years, this might not be the best investment for you.
 Meanwhile, consider alternative options, like the stock market or high-yield savings accounts.

 - Investment is ever-evolving and changing.
-However, if you’re not sure about specific investments, you may want to reach out to an expert for help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+However, if you’re not sure about specific investments, you may want to reach out to a financial advisor for help.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It’s always a good idea to diversify your portfolio, whether you have a mix of stocks and mutual funds or you have many different types of investments.
 As a result, it’s better to spread out your investment money across many different securities and sectors.
 That way, in the event you lose money in one investment, you haven’t lost all your money.
 Even if an investment looks like it could bring in a ton of cash, you might risk losing a ton of cash.
 Be mindful of the risk in your investments before funding them.